pip-services/pip-services-docs/content/en/python/commons/refer/references.md

 - **returns**: List[Any] - a list with component locators.

 #### get_one_optional
-Gets an optional component reference that matches specified locator.
+Gets an optional component reference that matches a specified locator.

 > get_one_optional(locator: Any): Any